yeoman/yeoman.io/app/misc/insight.md

 - What JS frameworks are people using?
 - Imagine: We just launched Yeoman v2.0 @ AwesomeConf JS 2013.
 Of course it was picked up by Hacker News!
 Pssht.
 But...how many new installs did we drive?

-Turns out, [Google Analytics](http://www.google.com/analytics/) is excellent at handling all of these cases.

 ## Collection Workflow

 ### Backend

-Google Analytics suits most of our needs.
-It was designed to allow any type of app (mobile, non-web page properties, installed apps, etc.) to send data to Analytics for processing.
-It works similar to the existing API, with the exception that cookies are no longer required.

 There are a many benefits to using Analytics instead of rolling our own collecting server on App Engine.
 Perhaps the biggest: not having to process data ourselves.